12 Univariate Data Visualizations With Illustrations in Python

 The .dtypes property is used to know the data types of the variables in the data set.
 Pandas stores these variables in different formats according to their type.
 Pandas stores categorical variables as ‘object’ and, on the other hand, continuous variables are stored as int or float.
 The methods used for visualization of univariate data also depends on the types of data variables.

 In this article, we visualize the iris data using the libraries: matplotlib and seaborn.
 We use Matplotlib library to draw basic plots.
-Seaborn library is based on the matplotlib library and it provides a wide variety of visualization techniques for univariate data.
+Seaborn library is based on the matplotlib library and it provides a wide variety of visualization techniques for univariate analysis.

 Univariate Data Visualization: Import the libraries